wildrhombus/opencv_google_eyes/ReadMe.txt

 algorithm to follow people and drive two servo motors.
 You can see it in action
 here:  https://www.youtube.com/watch?v=NrsMiT3muE8

-It was built using Visual Studio on windows.
+It was built using Visual Studio on windows (original VS2008, but more recently VS2015)

 To build with the OpenCV libraries, please reference these instructions: http://www.learnopencv.com/install-opencv3-on-windows/

 The motors used were Bioloid server motors that use the FTD2xx drivers.
 To install the ftdi drivers and get the libaries please reference this site: